AXIS (C2) ANATOMY

 GENERAL CHARACTERISTICS

-• The second cervical vertebra, known as the axis, acts as the pivot for the rotation of the atlas (C1) and the skull
+• The second cervical vertebra, known as the axis, acts as the pivot for the rotation of the atlas (C1) and your skull

 • Distinguished by its robust odontoid process, also called the dens

-• The dens provides the axis of rotation allowing the head to turn left and right
+• The dens provides the axis of rotation allowing you to turn your head left and right

 DENS AXIS (ODONTOID PROCESS)